avenzi/osprey/zitzelberger_notebook.md

 ### Daily Updates:

+##### October 26th, 2020:

+Dr. Ghassemi and I talked today, and we discussed getting the application startup and configuration to a minimal amount of user interaction.
+One exciting possibility is having a single script on the data hub server that SSHs into all the Pis and runs the program automatically.
+Another thing I want to work on is running automatic git pull updates whenever the program is started.

+In preparation for this, I completely overhauled the directory structure of the application.
+This is because I want to make absolutely clear what config files go with what scripts, and that the server and pi code are completely separate.

 ##### October 25th, 2020:

 I wrote a class called MovingAverage that I now use to keep track of the heart rate from the pulse sensor.
 I figured it could be useful in the future.
 I also am now compensating for the plateaus in the pulse sensor differently, using the distance and prominence arguments of scipy.signal.find_peaks() instead of the height threshold.
 It seems to be working much better, as it is no longer double-counting each side of the pleateaus.